 Gangstas

-I had been interested in tarpon for years and in 1996 I finally headed to the Florida Keys to take a swing at them.
+After decades of fascination with tarpon, I finally headed to the Florida Keys in 1996 to take a swing at them.
 Captain Michael Bednar, a top guide there at that time, showed me the ropes.
 I quickly discovered, however, that Michael, like me, was a committed bonefisherman.
 Even while in the throes of tarpon fishing our dialog between incoming strings chronically drifted to the local bonefish, famous for their enormous size and the exceptional challenge they presented.
 My annual Keys trip soon blossomed into two, sometimes three, visits a year simply because of the bonefish.
 At one point, Michael suggested blind-casting the oceanside flats at sunset in the fall.
 Hooking up, he said, was a 50-50 proposition on any given evening.
 Not exactly great odds, but neither was sight-casting to those hogs at high noon, so in 1998 I decided to give it a shot.

 On a breezy November evening, I waded out on a lush turtle grass flat to about knee-deep and commenced fan-casting while facing southward toward the Gulfstream.
 I was fishing a sparse, lightly weighted brown Puff on a floating line and kept my retrieves snappy and shrimp-like.
 While peacefully lost in thought as darkness neared, I was rudely interrupted with a solid grab.
 It was jolting, in fact.
 The fish felt heavy and it cleared my line and my wandering mind in an instant.
 He wasn’t kidding, I thought.